Based on all the different diets that my clients cover, the paleo diet is possibly one of the most difficult ones to pick supplements for.

 What’s the problem I hear you say?

-Well, of the more than 40 paleo bars that we researched and taste-tested, an awful lot of them tasted delicious because of a load of hidden and artificial junk thrown in.
+Well, I spent countless hours talking with dietitians and researching paleo bars.
+I also personally tested over 40 bars with a group of my clients.
+An awful lot of them tasted delicious because of a load of hidden and artificial junk thrown in.

-1 - Rise Whey Protein Bar (Editor's Choice)
+1 - Rise Whey Protein Bar (Best Overall & Non-GMO)

 It’s got plenty of whey protein to possibly help with your recovery periods and muscle building.